Skip to main content

 PCS Attribute – a PCS program or subprogram category describing an expenditure activity by program or purpose (e.g., 11 – On-Campus General Academic Instruction) that is assigned to each DeptID ChartField.

-Project – an 8 alphanumeric character field used for activities that are temporary in duration and for which revenues and expenditures may accumulate over more than one fiscal year.
+Project – an 8-character alphanumeric field used for activities that are temporary in duration and for which revenues and expenditures may accumulate over more than one fiscal year.
 For non-grant projects, the first character of the Project code represents the designated Business Unit and the second represents the type of project.
 Grant or sponsored activity Projects begin with ‘0’.
 More information on Project can be found at: https://umsystem.edu/ums/fa/controller/peoplesoft-project

 Accountabilities